posit-dev/publisher/docs/cli.md

 ### requirements show

-This command scans the files in your directory looking for library imports, then uses the packages metadata from your local Python installation to produce a list of package dependencies on standard output.
+This command scans the files in your directory looking for library imports, then uses the package metadata from your local Python installation to produce a list of package dependencies on standard output.
 This is generally a subset of your installed packages and is much smaller than the output from `pip freeze`.

 ### requirements create